 When a fish is gasping for air, you will notice the gill movement increase in speed, and it will be ongoing.
 Fish will usually be quite still while their mouths open and close rapidly as they suck water in.

 A fish that has been swimming vigorously around the tank may be out of breath for a short time and gasp momentarily compared to a fish that is not getting enough oxygen and will gasp nonstop until oxygen levels increase.

 Fish Gasping For Air At Top Of Tank

-When oxygen levels are low, fish are often seen gasping for air at the top of the tank.
+When oxygen levels are low, you will often see fish swimming at the top of the tank gasping for air.
 The water surface is where oxygen enters, so fish will often gather here because it is the most oxygen-rich area.

 Some fish, such as betta fish, can breathe oxygen from the atmosphere because they have a labyrinth organ.
 This is not common in fish, and they will often pop their heads above the surface to breathe when the tank’s oxygen levels are low or during poor water conditions.

 If you have a filter that creates surface agitation as water is expelled, you may find your fish gasping in this area of the tank.
 Surface agitation from the filter will allow oxygen to enter the water more easily, and it is one of the best ways to oxygenate your tank.

 Unless the filter you are using creates a powerful current, the amount of agitation at the water surface will not be enough to aerate the whole tank, and other methods will be needed to increase oxygen absorption, which I will cover shortly.